Why are picnics so great when you have toddlers?

 Here are our five tips for a stress-free family picnic with toddlers:

-Pack Tasty Treats They Will Want To Eat: Toddlers can be picky eaters at the best of times, but you don't want hanger to strike while you're out and about.
-Stock up on healthy food and snacks they will happily munch on to keep everyone happy.
-Read our ideas for five tasty summer picnic ideas before you pack up your bag.
+Stop hanger striking while you're out and about stock up on healthy food and snacks that even picky eaters will happily munch on.
+Read our ideas for healthy summer snack ideas before you pack up your bag.

 Finally, al fresco eating always means it's bound to get messy, so take plenty of wipes!